n1k3c/flutter-mvp/README.md

 # Flutter MVP

-A Flutter project with MVP architecture.
+A Flutter project with MVP architecture (pattern).

 This is modifeid version with current Flutter (beta) release.